Skip to main content

 Despite being aquatic animals, they're much different from fishes and other water animals.
 A science journal once compared them to humans, and the details of this article fascinated my young and inquisitive mind to a great extent.
 Whales could be found in the deep sea, and that is why they're not common in our country.

-I can recall many fascinating features of this animal; however, their social belongings and highly developed instinct amaze me the most.
+I can recall many fascinating features of this animal; however, their social belongings and highly developed instincts amaze me the most.
 Many whale species show strong family ties.
 In times of danger, they look after each other.
 Their maternal instincts are also highly advanced, much like a human mother.
 Specialists have found that whales can communicate over thousands of miles, and they contact one another through snores and groans.
 Isn't that fascinating?

 Comments